All Episodes

 When we finished the book, he immediately picked up on that you had a second book.

-You know, where are they going with next like the kids in the book?
+You know, where are they going next?

 Well, let me take the occasion of your call here to learn something.